gchure/phd/src/chapter_06/section_10_properties.md

 tightly clustered to relatively large and expanded for stronger operator binding energies.
 (B) The effective Hill coefficient generally decreases with increasing repressor copy number, indicating a flatter normalized response.
-The maximum possible HIll coefficient is roughly 1.75 for all repressor-operator binding energies.
-The [Python code
-(`ch6_figS18-S19.py`)](https://github.com/gchure/phd/blob/master/src/chapter_06/code/ch6_figS18-S19.py) used to generate this figure can be found on the thesis [GitHub repository](https://github.com/gchure/phd).](ch6_figS19){#fig:ec50_ehill short-caption="[EC$_{50}$] and effective Hill coefficient depend strongly on repressor copy number and operator binding energy."}
+The maximum possible Hill coefficient is roughly 1.75 for all repressor-operator binding energies.
+The [Python code (`ch6_figS18-S19.py`)](https://github.com/gchure/phd/blob/master/src/chapter_06/code/ch6_figS18-S19.py) used to generate this figure can be found on the thesis [GitHub repository](https://github.com/gchure/phd).](ch6_figS19){#fig:ec50_ehill short-caption="[EC$_{50}$] and effective Hill coefficient depend strongly on repressor copy number and operator binding energy."}